+The LCSG is co-convened by the Washington and Oregon Coastal Zone Management Programs.
 The basic purpose of the LCSG is to serve as the key bi-state clearing house to coordinate policy, projects and research related to dredge material disposal and sediment management on the Lower Columbia River and Littoral Cell.
 The LCSG focuses on finding sustainable solutions to policy issues, research, operations and conflicts.
 Sustainable solutions integrate economic, social and environmental objectives.

 Our concentration on sustainable dredge material disposal projects

 One of LCSG’s objectives is to identify and implement sustainable dredge material disposal projects that will ultimately minimize the footprint and impact of dredge disposal sites in the Lower Columbia.
 The LCSG forms project teams and subcommittees to examine specific issues.

 The group believes that collaborative, sustainable dredge disposal projects that can be achieved within a relatively short time frame will help build trust and better working relationships among stakeholders.
 The LCSG has established a Charter among Lower Columbia stakeholders from both the Oregon and Washington sides of the river.

 A plan for a beneficial use future

 In 2012, the members of the LCSG signed a Declaration of Cooperation to implement the collaboratively created Mouth of the Columbia River Regional Sediment Management Plan (MCRRSMP).
 Consolidating and building upon a decade’s worth of work, the MCRRSMP provides an adaptive management-based long-term strategy for beneficial use sediment management.